 Description: The building faces north and is a two story rectangular red colored brick structure.
 The building is located on spacious landscaped grounds in the center of Golconda.
 The north front projects from the main building and has an arched entrance on the first story.
 The windows are arched on both stories and there is stone trim above each window.
 The building has a gable roof and brick walls, and a prominent belt course separates the two stories.
 Six windows are placed in three bays on the side, while the front of the building is pierced by a single side window and three facade openings on each floor: a central door and two windows on the first story, and three windows on the second story.
 An oculus is set amid a pediment above the second story of the facade.
 The base of the building is course stone.

-History: The first court met at the home of Thomas Ferguson in 1816.
-The first courthouse was a log structure built by Robert Scott.
+History: The county was created in 1816 and Golconda was selected as the county seat.
+The first court met at the home of Thomas Ferguson in 1816.
+The first courthouse was a log structure built by Robert Scott at a cost of $66.
 The second courthouse was built by James Hankins and Daniel Field in 1831 to 1833.
 The third and present courthouse was constructed in 1872 to 1873 at a cost of $20,000.

 County Courthouse - Golconda